Explore Military Tools for ArcGIS

 Manage overlays and map data

-You've added six military symbols representing German and American infantry regiments to the battlefield.
+You have added six military symbols representing German and American infantry regiments to the battlefield.
 These military symbols are point features stored in an associated feature class in a geodatabase.
 As a result, each of the symbols has related location and attribute properties that can be updated and edited as needed.
-Next, you'll manage your data and familiarize yourself with its attribute information.
+Next, you will manage your data and familiarize yourself with its attribute information.

 - In the Catalog pane, expand Databases.